-- Financial networks are related to systemic risk and might have important implications in financial stability, Battiston and Martínez-Jaramillo (2018) pointed out the insights and the challenges related to systemic risk, stress testing and financial network models. - Within the policy insights the authors identify that networks effects do matter and financial networks allow to understand externalities in presence of incomplete.
-On the other hand, they identified as challenges and research avenues, the multiplex financial network; big data; endogenous networks; climate change as a source of instability for the financial system; and network effects on real economy. - Battiston et al. (2016): "From the point of view of financial regulators, our findings show that the complexity of financial networks may decrease the ability to mitigate systemic risk, and thus it may increase the social cost of financial crises". - Battiston, S:, Caldarelli, G., May, R., Roukny, T., and Stiglitz J., (2016) "The price of complexity in financial networks", Proceedings of the National Academy of Science, Vol. 113, No. 36, pp. 10031-10036.
+- Financial networks are related to systemic risk and have important implications for financial stability, Battiston and Martínez-Jaramillo (2018) pointed out the insights and the challenges related to systemic risk, stress testing and financial network models. - The authors identify that networks effects do matter and financial networks allow to understand externalities in presence of incomplete information.
+They identified as challenges and research avenues: multiplex financial networks; endogenous network formation; climate change as a source of instability for the financial system; and network effects to and from the real economy. - Battiston et al. (2016): "From the point of view of financial regulators, our findings show that the complexity of financial networks may decrease the ability to mitigate systemic risk, and thus it may increase the social cost of financial crises". - Battiston, S:, Caldarelli, G., May, R., Roukny, T., and Stiglitz J., (2016) "The price of complexity in financial networks", Proceedings of the National Academy of Science, Vol. 113, No. 36, pp. 10031-10036.